Richardaeld/google_translate_game/README.md

 ![What queued to be published screen looks like](assets/readme/deployment/current_see_ready.png "What queued to be published screen looks like")
 1. Once the page is fully published, the layout will change once more and tell you the site has been published.
 ![What published screen looks like](assets/readme/deployment/current_see_published.png "What published screen looks like")
-1. Now the page is fully viewable at the provided HTTP address.
+1. Now the page is fully viewable at the provided HTTPS address.

 # Tools and Credits
 ## Tools